As Florida shatters its record for new coronavirus cases, Democrats ask, ‘Where is Ron DeSantis?’

 Pushaw said that the Jackson Health System in Miami reported Thursday that more than half of its patients who tested positive for the virus were “incidental positives” — “people who were admitted to the hospital for other reasons (not covid-19 symptoms) and incidentally tested positive upon admission.”

 More than 776,000 new coronavirus tests have been administered in Florida over the past seven days, the second-highest total in the nation, according to data tracked by The Post.
-Twenty-two percent of those who’ve tested were positive.
-Raul Pino, director of Florida Department of Health in Orange County, acknowledged the lack of resources for even more testing in the area.
+Twenty-two percent of those tested were positive.
+Raul Pino, director of the Florida Department of Health in Orange County, acknowledged the lack of resources for even more testing in the area.
 Not even adding more testing sites could prevent the department from being overwhelmed, he told the Associated Press.

 “A lot of people are wanting to get tested,” he said.